 What is Medicare Part D?

 If you purchase a standalone PDP you will be required to pay the monthly premium to the insurance carrier.
 90% of Medicare Advantage plans bundle in Part D as part of the plan.
+Is medicare part d for prescriptions?
 Under both a standalone plan or bundled plan you will have out-of-pocket costs such as deductible, copayments, and coinsurance responsibilities.

 Am I Eligible for Medicare Part D?

 In order to enroll in a standalone Prescription Drug Plan (PDP), you must at least be eligible to enroll in Medicare Part A (but not necessarily enrolled) or currently enrolled in Medicare Part B. You must also be in the plan’s service area.

 If you are enrolling in an MA-PD plan, you will need to be already enrolled in both Part A and B before you can enroll in an MA-PD plan.
 If you choose to enroll in a Medicare Advantage plan, you are not allowed to enroll in a separate standalone PDP.

 If you are eligible to enroll, PDP or MA-PD plan providers must enroll you regardless of your health status.

 Each Medicare Part D 2021 plan must cover at least a standard level of coverage that is set by the government.
 In general, Part D plans cover: